larrylawl/auto-github-issue-labeller-action/README.md

 - Action is triggered whenever an issue is created or editted.

-- Action adds (not replace) existing labels of the issue.
+- Action only labels unlabelled issue

 - **Disclaimer: auto-labelling takes ~2 minutes to process (as our docker image is pretty large).**